paula-delrio-arteaga/Fabacademy---3/README.md

 ![Exploded picture](Images/final_fabrication_station.jpg)

 #### Hiccups
 - We did not have enough acrylic material to create enough space that we needed for the LEDs.
-In order to solve this, we created a fram from mdf that would act as a spacer.
+In order to solve this, we created a frame from mdf that would act as a spacer.
 - For the lid/caps, we originally wanted to print with flexible filament so that it could wrap around the top.
 It was not supported by the printer so we decided to print with PLA instead.
 - Before cutting any of the design, we put the box together in the 3D model version to ensure everything would line up.
 We then adjusted the model accordingly
 - The sensor molds were very finicky as they are small.
 We first printed a mold in PLA which stuck and ripped the silicone mold.
 As a second iteration, we printed one with flexi filament in a single-layered spiral print so that the mold would be easy to remove.